Keksuccino/docs_fancymenu/positioning-elements.md

 The Text element in the bottom-left corner is anchored to the **Bottom-Left Corner** anchor point, because it should stay in the bottom-left corner.

 The Image element in the bottom-right corner is anchored to the **Bottom-Right Corner** anchor point, because it should stay in the bottom-right corner.

+## Moving Elements Out-Of-Screen

+By default it is not possible to move elements out of screen, which is like a failsafe for when a layout gets loaded in a super small or weird window size, so elements are still visible and can be interacted with.

+They will always stay on screen and keep a small gap between them and the screen's edges.

+You can **disable** this for individual elements by **right-clicking** them and then disabling **Stay On Screen**.

+> Disabling this can sometimes cause the element to vanish, because its actual/real position was out-of-screen, but the feature made it stay visible.
+If that happens to you, **undo** the last action (disabling **Stay On Screen**) via the undo shortcut or in the **menu bar -> Edit -> Undo**, then manually move the element to the middle of the screen and disable **Stay On Screen** again.
+Now it should stay visible even with the feature disabled.
+{.is-warning}

 ## More Ways to Improve Element Positioning